At present, sponsorship offers resettlement to the following people:

 No, refugees arriving under the Community Sponsorship scheme have many of the same rights and entitlements of British citizens.
 This means they can claim benefits, such as Job Seekers Allowance to support themselves as they search for work, and child benefit and child tax credits to help support their children.
 They can also claim Housing Benefit to help with their rent.
 This means that to a large extent, refugee families coming to Britain through Community Sponsorship have financial independence – your role will be to provide back-up and additional support.

-Unlike with the VPRS scheme, the local authority does not take on the lead responsibility for welcoming and supporting the refugee family.
+The local authority does not take on the lead responsibility for welcoming and supporting the refugee family.
 That is your job.
 But you need the council on your side.

 It is obvious why, when you think about.
 For a start, they are the gateway to accessing many services in your area – in particular school places for the refugee children.
 Secondly, if anything went wrong with your sponsorship (thankfully, that rarely happens) the local authority would have to assume responsibility for the welfare of the refugee family.
 All this means that you should develop a good relationship with your local authority and will have to obtain their written consent for your group to sponsor a family.